radiasoft/jupyter_rs_radia/README.md

 *Note: only visible when the View is set to "Objects".*

 **Object color**: first control-click an object in the 3D area to select it.
 Then click *Object color* to pop up a color picker.
-When complete, control-click again to deselect the object
+When complete, control-click again to deselect the object.
+If the selected geometry is a container, each member is individually selectable.
+However, if a member is also a container, it is not further subdivided

 **Surface alpha**: fades the faces of the objects.
 The edges are unaffected.